Oh dear, these chicken stuffed peppers are gooooooood.

-When meal prepping these chicken stuffed peppers, I assemble the entire recipe, but only melt the cheese on the peppers we’ll eat at that meal.
+When meal prepping these, I assemble the entire recipe, but only melt the cheese on the peppers we’ll eat at that meal.
 Throughout the week, whenever I’m craving this dish, I sprinkle it with cheese and pop it in the oven.

 Portion peppers into your best meal prep containers — be sure to keep the toppings and chicken stuffed peppers separate, so the toppings don’t lose their crunch during the reheating process.

 Psst — If you’re meal prepping this recipe, make a double batch!
 Same amount of work for twice the keto meals.

 Freezing your stuffed peppers without rice is a great way to meal prep for future meals — although of all the recipes I freeze, chicken stuffed peppers seem to have a lot of ice buildup.
 I suggest defrosting them in the oven on a rimmed baking sheet, and plan to drain a little water from them (sounds weird, but we didn’t find the flavor to be affected).